 Black Chickpeas Curry (Punjabi Kala Chana) is an easy, one-pot healthy, protein-rich Indian curry recipe made by cooking black chickpeas in flavorful onion-tomato gravy along with a few spices in an instant pot or stovetop pressure cooker.
 Vegan, Vegetarian, and Gluten-free!

-Kala chana curry is a quick and easy supper meal that is healthful, warming, and delicious!
+Kala chana curry is a quick and easy supper meal that is hearty, warming, and delicious!
 The best part?
-You can pair it with steamed rice or even with chapati, naan, and paratha.
-So, what are you waiting for?
-Go try out this meal and let us know if you all liked it!
+You can pair it with steamed basmati rice or even with chapati, naan, and paratha.

 Jump to: